jvgaeta/MadnessInMarch/README.md

 # MadnessInMarch
-Trying to beat my family in bracket challenge, so I wrote some code to do it
+Trying to beat my family in bracket challenge, so I wrote some code to do it.
+Don't mind the mess :)